Markov-modulated (marked) Poisson processes

 arrival_times = sort(arrival_times)

-Let’s visualize the simulated MMPP
+Let’s visualise the simulated MMPP

 n = length(arrival_times)